Joshua H. Marvil

 Joshua Hopkins Marvil (September 3, 1825 – April 8, 1895) was an American merchant and politician from Laurel, in Sussex County, Delaware.
 He was a member of the Republican Party, who served as Governor of Delaware.
+He was the first Republican to serve as Governor.

 Early life and family

 Marvil was born in Laurel, Delaware, the son of Joseph and Sally Ann Hopkins Marvil.
 He married Sarah Ann Sirman and had three children: Joseph, Vendreths, and Joshua.
 They lived at West Street in Laurel, although the house has been moved to 606 West Street.
 They were members of the Methodist Church.

 As a young man, Marvil went to sea for a while and returned to work in shipbuilding.
 At age 28, in 1853, he began to manufacture farm equipment.
 Having a certain mechanical genius, he was able to imagine profitable new technologies.
 With the growth of the peach orchards, he started the Marvil Package Company, a basket and crate manufacturing business in Laurel.
 For a time, it was said to have been the largest industrial plant in the area, producing two million fruit baskets and crates annually.
 He was also the publisher of Laurel's first newspaper, the Gazette, which he started in 1889.